-All materials used in the work shall be inspected, tested, and approved by the Engineer before incorporation in the work.
-Any work in which untested materials are used without approval or written permission of the Engineer shall be performed at the Contractor's risk.
-Materials found to be unacceptable and unauthorized will not be paid for and, if directed by the Engineer, shall be removed at the Contractor's expense.
-Unless otherwise designated, tests in accordance with the cited standard methods of AASHTO or ASTM which are current on the date of advertisement for bids will be made by and at the expense of the owner.
-Samples will be taken by a qualified representative of the owner.
+60-02 Samples, tests, and cited specifications.
+All materials used in the work shall be inspected, tested, and approved by the RPR before incorporation in the work unless otherwise designated.
+Any work in which untested materials are used without approval or written permission of the RPR shall be performed at the Contractor's risk.
+Materials found to be unacceptable and unauthorized will not be paid for and, if directed by the RPR, shall be removed at the Contractor's expense.

+Unless otherwise designated, quality assurance tests will be made by and at the expense of the Owner in accordance with the cited standard methods of ASTM, American Association of State Highway and Transportation Officials (AASHTO), federal specifications, Commercial Item Descriptions, and all other cited methods, which are current on the date of advertisement for bids.

+The testing organizations performing on-site quality assurance field tests shall have copies of all referenced standards on the construction site for use by all technicians and other personnel.
+Unless otherwise designated, samples for quality assurance will be taken by a qualified representative of the RPR.
 All materials being used are subject to inspection, test, or rejection at any time prior to or during incorporation into the work.
-Copies of all tests will be furnished to the Contractor's representative at his/her request.
+Copies of all tests will be furnished to the Contractor's representative at their request after review and approval of the RPR.